ZHassanQ/PSVita-Guide/Plugins.md

 ## XII.
 All in One

-If you want all the suggested plugins you can easily download these two **[ur0: file](https://github.com/ZHassanQ/Vita-CFW-Guide/releases/download/PRX/ur0_plugins.zip)**, **[ux0: file.](https://github.com/ZHassanQ/Vita-CFW-Guide/releases/download/PRX/ux0_plugins.zip)** And extract it in the root of your SD Card.
+If you want all the suggested plugins you can easily download these two **[AIO-Plugins](https://github.com/ZHassanQ/Vita-Guide/releases/download/PRX/AIO-Plugins.zip)**, **[Patchlist](https://github.com/ZHassanQ/Vita-Guide/releases/download/PRX/Patchlist+patches.zip)** files.
+And extract it in the root of your SD Card.
 Also you will need to copy this code block:

 ```